roboscienceorg/book/source/Preface/instructors.rst

 The goal of this text is several fold.
 First, there are limited offerings in this space.
 You can find K-12 materials on robots, especially with the Lego system, easily on the internet.
-There is a ton of hobbyist sites (Arduino, etc) that are fabulous.
-Both lack the completeness and rigor needed for a college course.
+There is a ton of hobbyist sites (Arduino, Raspberry Pi, etc) that are fabulous.
+The problem is that they lack the completeness and rigor needed for a college course.
 Since robotics is a research area, finding graduate level references is not hard, but we have the opposite problem of that being too difficult or not sufficiently